rvanbekkum/vsc-xliff-sync/README.md

 #### Using the Command Palette

-> 1. F1 or Ctrl/Cmd + Shift + P to open the command palette
+1. F1 or Ctrl/Cmd + Shift + P to open the command palette
-> 2. **XLIFF: Import Translations from File(s)**
+2. **XLIFF: Import Translations from File(s)**

-This will open a file dialog in which you can select one or more XLIFF files (.xlf or .xlf2).
+This will open a file dialog in which you can select one or more XLIFF files (.xlf).
 The command will copy translations from the selected files to trans-units in the XLIFF files in your project folder with the same target-language for matching sources.
 It will try first to merge translations for trans-units with a matching combination of source-text and Developer note, and only after that try to merge translations to trans-units with matching source-text.
 That way you could utilize the Developer note to have the import perform a more precise merge of the translations (e.g., based on tags in the Developer notes).